 Coffee honey with a 16% coffea pollen count is considered good coffee honey.
 This honey has a coffea pollen count of 40%, which means that it is exceptional.

-Tasting notes: Vanilla and cinnamon with a light chocolate coffee (mocha) aftertaste
+Tasting notes: Vanilla and molasses with a light chocolate coffee (mocha) aftertaste

-Texture: runny (will set in cold weather due to the high pollen content)
+Texture: crystallised (sets quickly due to the high pollen content)

 Aroma: dark chocolate